 How do I get my trade mark registered?

 Generally, any distinctive mark can be registered.
 Distinctive means the trade mark has to identify the goods or services of the owner and distinguish the goods or services from competitors’.
 You can’t protect (and so monopolise) a mark that might be required by others for legitimate purposes for their similar business.

-If you don't use your registered trade mark for three years or more, it can be removed from the New Zealand trade marks register by a third party.
+If you don’t use your registered trade mark for three years or more, it can be removed from the New Zealand trade marks register by a third party.
 In Australia, you have five years after filing to use your trade mark before you lose it.

 If you use your registered trade mark, it can be registered indefinitely.
 Registration continues as long as you pay your renewal fees every ten years.